OpsMx/isd-quick-install/isd411/README.md

 Windows -   netstat -aof | findstr "LISTENING"

 Issue the following commands (copy paste in a terminal window)
-- kubectl -n opsmx-argo apply -f https://raw.githubusercontent.com/opsmx/isd-quick-install/main/isd411/isd-argo-quick.yaml
+- `kubectl -n opsmx-argo apply -f https://raw.githubusercontent.com/opsmx/isd-quick-install/main/isd411/isd-argo-quick.yaml`

+If you see any error at the end of the command output, please wait for a few seconds and reissue the command above.

 WAIT for about 5-10 min, depending your network speed.
 It is normal for some pods to go into error/crashloop before stabilising.

 Check the status of the pods by executing this command:
-- kubectl -n opsmx-argo get po
+- `kubectl -n opsmx-argo get po`

 Once all pods show "Running" or "Completed" status, wait for a couple of minutes and execute this:
 - kubectl -n opsmx-argo port-forward svc/oes-ui 8080 & kubectl -n opsmx-argo port-forward svc/isdargo-argocd-server 8099:80 ## Keep running, it shows messages such as "Forwarding from 127.0.0.1:8080 -> 8080,127.0.0.1:8099 -> 8080"

-Now, open your browser and navigate to http://localhost:8080 Login with username admin and password opsmxadmin123
+Now, open your browser and navigate to http://localhost:8080 Login with username admin and password xxxxxxxxx

+Execute the following command to retrieve the password

+- `kubectl -n opsmx-argo get secret openldap -o jsonpath='{.data.LDAP_ADMIN_PASSWORD}'| base64 -d`

+In case "base64 command not found":  Please execute the below command.

+- `kubectl -n opsmx-argo get secret openldap -o jsonpath='{.data.LDAP_ADMIN_PASSWORD}'`

+After executing the above command, copy the output and decode it using any online decoding site such as https://www.base64decode.org/.

 Open another tab in the same browser and navigate to http://localhost:8099 Login with username admin password xxxxxxxxxx

 Execute the below command to get the password

-- kubectl -n opsmx-argo get secret argocd-initial-admin-secret -o jsonpath='{.data.password}' | base64 -d
+- `kubectl -n opsmx-argo get secret argocd-initial-admin-secret -o jsonpath='{.data.password}' | base64 -d`